Dcohen52/BDD-Feature-File-Parser/docs/DOCS.md

 # Lyre: Your Storyboarding Assistant 🎭
 Lyre is a system designed to process and interpret scripts written in a specific domain language.
-It allows users to define storyboards, scenarios, and specific steps for a given application or system behavior.
+It allows users to define storyboards, cases and specific steps for a given application or system behavior.
+Lyre uses a modified DSL based on Gherkin.
+Designed for seamless integration into automation workflows, Lyre elevates the efficiency and sophistication of your test automation processes.
+Continual development ensures that Lyre remains at the forefront of technological advancements.
 For more detailed information, visit Lyre's GitHub page.

 ### What Can Lyre Do? 🚀